JAAR91/twitter/README.md

 ### Prerequisites

-- Windows, Mac or Linux machine
+- Windows, Mac, or Linux machine

 - Web browser other than Internet Explorer

-- Postgreess instaled and set it up [see how](https://www.digitalocean.com/community/tutorials/how-to-install-postgresql-on-ubuntu-20-04-quickstart)
+- Postgres installed and set it up [see how](https://www.digitalocean.com/community/tutorials/how-to-install-postgresql-on-ubuntu-20-04-quickstart)

 ​
 ## Getting Started

 To get a local copy up and running follow these simple example steps.

-- First you need to fork the repository [twitter](https://github.com/JAAR91/twitter)
+- First, you need to fork the repository [Twitter](https://github.com/JAAR91/twitter)

 - Copy the ssh using the green code button